BIM?

 Managing the construction with a virtual model in which all the information of the work is collected, allows the different agents, engineers, builders, promoters, financiers, facilities managers, etc., to be in contact with the project.

-In front of this "classic" methodology, the BIM methodology aims to avoid unnecessary losses of time and effort, making the different agents participate, from the project phase, during its generation.
-It also allows to reduce construction times, avoid conflicts and interference between different disciplines and industries and adjust execution and maintenance costs.
+Faced with this \"classic\" methodology, the BIM methodology aims to avoid unnecessary losses of time and effort, involving the different agents, from the project phase, during its generation.
+It also allows to reduce construction time, avoid conflicts and interference between different disciplines and industries and adjust execution and maintenance costs.

 In ENGINE we work with methodology BIM.